Miller’s double-double leads No. 4 Alabama to SEC final

 That came after freshman Brandon Miller scored 20 points and grabbed 11 rebounds to help fourth-ranked Alabama advance Saturday by beating No. 25 Missouri 72-61.

-Alabama (28-5) will play Sunday in its 15th tournament championship game against No. 18 Texas A&M, a 87-75 winner over Vanderbilt.
-The Crimson Tide is looking for an eighth title to add to its regular-season trophy.
+Alabama (28-5) will play in its 15th tournament championship game against either No. 18 Texas A&M or Vanderbilt on Sunday, looking for an eighth title to add to its regular-season trophy.

 In calling people to come to Nashville, Oats recalled how pandemic restrictions limited the number of fans here in 2021 the last time Alabama won both the regular-season title and the tournament title.